0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/Deployment-resources/Readme.md

 NAME               DESIRED   CURRENT   READY   AGE nginx-6799fc88d8   3         3         3       11s
 ```
-**And we see that the Deployment resource has created a ReplicaSet resource, which starts with nginx and ends with a random hash.**
+**And we see that the `Deployment` resource has created a `ReplicaSet` resource, which starts with nginx and ends with a random hash.**

+**Next in the chain are pods, so let’s get the pods using the following command to see for ourselves:**